flpm/oak/output/lists/about_learning_latin.md

   - '9780521315920'
   - '9798648057418'
   - '9780520253865'
+  - '9781093905632'
   - '9780061997228'
-subtitle: Books in Latin
+subtitle: Books about learning the Latin language
 ---
-I have 16 books in Latin in my bookshelf.
+I have 18 books about Learning Latin in my bookshelf.

 ### Titles:
 - (paper) [38 Latin Stories](/books/info/9780865162891) by Anne H. Groton, James M. May, Frederic M. Wheelock